 What Could Have Been: Paul McGann was cast in the adaptation of Sharpe, but he broke his leg and the role was re-cast.
 If that hadn't happened, he would have been shooting Sharpe and Mr Bush would have been portrayed by somebody else.

-Word of God: According to Jamie Bamber, Archie is the third son of Scottish lord.
+Word of St. Paul: According to Jamie Bamber, Archie is the third son of Scottish lord.
 Given his status as a Composite Character, the majority of his backstory is composed of either the actors' and writers' statements about him, or Fanon.